 Bippidi Boppidi Boutique

+The Disney Springs splash pads are a hit with families that have little ones.
 If you have younger kids, you may want to know that Disney Springs has two splash pads.
 The main one is located near Earl of Sandwich and a smaller one can be found behind the Christmas store.
 Since the weather in Orlando is usually pretty hot, this could be a nice and free idea to cool off a little.
-The couple of times I did this, I packed a towel and change of clothes.
+The couple of times I did this, I packed a towel and a change of clothes.

 Sit and Watch a Concert

-Disney Springs has a large outdoor stage area that has performances daily.
+Disney Springs has a large outdoor stage area that has performances daily (since the re-opening this is not happening yet).
 If you happen to be walking by when there’s some live music, you may want to take a seat and enjoy some free entertainment.

-Disney Springs has a couple of face painting kiosks that your child may enjoy.
+If you’re visiting Disney Springs with toddlers, then you may like that there are a couple of face painting kiosks.
 My daughter loves getting her face painted, and I tend to oblige every few times.
 For whatever reason, she loves picking out a Disney character and having her face transformed.
 I, however, am not a fan of the mess afterward.
 The things I do for my kids!
+Another COVID casualty for now.

 Sprinkles Cupcakes ATM